Illumination: Application Dependency Map

 Test, monitor, and enforce without breaking applications

-In test mode, Illumination enables security teams to test policies by alerting for any traffic that would have been dropped if the policy had been fully enforced.
+In test mode, Illumination application dependency mapping enables security teams to test policies by alerting for any traffic that would have been dropped if the policy had been fully enforced.
 Traffic is not blocked, but if a flow occurs that breaks policy, an alert is generated.
 You can run any workload or application in test mode for any length of time.